 Investing in our shares involves a high degree of risk and uncertainty.
 You should carefully consider all of the information set forth in this Annual Report, including the following summary of risk factors, when investing in our securities.
 These risks and uncertainties reflect the international scope of our company's operations and the highly regulated industry in which it operates.
-The risks and uncertainties presented below, which are discussed in more detail in the Risk Factors are reviewed on an annual basis and represent the principal risks and uncertainties faced by us at the time of compilation of this annual report.
-During the course of 2022, new risks and uncertainties may materialise attributable to changes in markets, regulatory environments and other factors and existing risks and uncertainties may become less relevant, including the following:
+The risks and uncertainties presented below are reviewed on an annual basis and represent the principal risks and uncertainties faced by us at the time of compilation of this annual report.
+New risks and uncertainties may materialise attributable to changes in markets, regulatory environments and other factors and existing risks and uncertainties may become less relevant, including the following: